paulasiimwe/Android-Multiple-file-Selector-Dialog/README.md

 http://stackoverflow.com/questions/22095441/android-multiple-file-selector-chooser-dialog

 This library starts a file/folder selector activity and returns the file(s) (Yes Multiple option too) or folder.
-The library is still very simple and not very aesthetically pleasing so your contribution is highly welcome.
+Your contribution is highly welcome

 ###Features
 Thumbnails for Images